ORP Ślązak (2015): Construction

 In 2007 a shipyard awarded Italian Avio a USD 10 million deal to provide CODAG propulsion system.
 In 2008 the hull was at 80% completion when financial crisis broke up.
 In 2009 the defence budget was cut by 5 billion PLN.
 This led to postpone the decision to order the combat systems worth PLN 824 million that was negotiated with Thales in 2008.
 The ships planned armament included RIM-162 ESSM and RIM-116 RAM surface-to-air missiles, RBS-15 Mk 3 anti-ship missiles and MU90 Impact torpedoes.
 On 16 September 2009 the hull already with engines, turbines, generators, line shafts and air-conditioners completed technical launching for the first time.
 At the same time the Ministry of Defence decided to suspend corvette financing.
 In April 2011 the court declared Naval Shipyard's bankruptcy.
 On 24 February 2012 Gawron program was cancelled.
 At that time the hull was largely completed at the cost of 402 million PLN (~US$130m), but equipping it with combat systems would have cost an additional 1 billion PLN (~US$320m).
 On 23 September 2013 an annex to 2001 construction contract was signed to complete the sole unit as patrol vessel.
 Due to design changes the program code name was changed to Projekt 621M.
 ORP Ślązak modular design and systems allows to upgrade it to the corvette configuration in the future.

 In December 2013 Thales Group was selected as mission suite supplier for 100 million euro worth contract.
 A contract with Thales for delivery of the integrated combat system for the Ślązak was signed in March 2014.
 The deal include TACTICOS Combat Management System, SMART-S Mk2 surveillance radar, STING-EO Mk2 fire control radar, MIRADOR electro-optical observation and fire control system and LINK 11/16 tactical data link system.

 On 2 July 2015 ORP Ślązak was christened during official launching ceremony, becoming the first new Polish-built Navy ship in 21 years, since the minesweeper ORP Wdzydze (TRB 646) was launched in 1994.
 It was expected to be commissioned in November 2016, however in 2016 the commissioning was delayed until 2018 and in 2018, until 2019.

 In 2016 the ship underwent systems trials, including engine room, power generators, fire control consoles and boats lifting and lowering hydraulic system.
 It will be equipped with six-seat Markos MK-500 and fifteen-seat MK-790 rigid-hulled inflatable boats.
 The units OTO Melara Super Rapid MF L/62 main gun was mounted on June 15, 2016.

+The ship has been under repair since 2023.